PrestaShop/docs/src/content/1.7/development/architecture/understanding-src-folder.md

 ---
-title: Understanding the new "src" folder
+title: Understanding the "src" folder
-weight: 8
+weight: 10
 ---

 # Understanding the new "src" folder